-The Company had net cash provided by financing activities of \$54.4 million in fiscal 2011, and net cash used in financing activities of \$8.0 million and \$9.2 million in fiscal 2010 and 2009, respectively.
-The net cash provided by financing activities for fiscal 2011 primarily results from proceeds from notes payable of \$64.2 million, of which \$59.5 million related to the acquisition of the Pulliam Transaction, Summit Point Transaction, Keystone Woods and Wynnfield Crossing Transaction, and GreenTree at Kokomo Transaction, with the remaining \$4.7 million related to insurance policy financings and \$0.8 million resulted from proceeds and excess tax benefits from the issuance of common stock, offset by repayments of notes payable of \$6.7 million, payments on capital lease obligations of \$0.1 million, additions to restricted cash of \$2.8 million, and deferred financing charges paid of \$1.0 million.
-For fiscal 2010, the net cash used in financing activities primarily resulted from net repayments of notes payable of \$6.5 million and additions to restricted cash of \$4.2 million offset by \$2.0 million in lease incentives from the Signature Transaction, an increase in capital lease obligations of \$0.2 million, and proceeds and excess tax benefits from the issuance of common stock of \$0.5 million.
-For fiscal 2009, the net cash used in financing activities primarily resulted from net repayments of notes payable of \$6.4 million, additions to restricted cash of \$2.2 million, and purchases of treasury stock of \$0.9 million offset by proceeds and excess tax benefits from the issuance of common stock of \$0.3 million.
+The Company had net cash provided by financing activities of \$140.7 million and \$54.4 million in fiscal 2012 and 2011, respectively, and net cash used in financing activities of \$8.0 million in fiscal 2010.
+The net cash provided by financing activities for fiscal 2012 primarily results from notes payable proceeds of \$160.4 million, of which \$132.7 million related to the acquisition of senior living communities by the Company, with the remaining \$27.7 million related to insurance premium and supplemental financings on existing communities and \$0.1 million resulted from proceeds and excess tax benefits from the issuance of common stock offset by repayments of notes payable of \$15.9 million, payments on capital lease and financing obligations of \$0.5 million, additions to restricted cash of \$1.1 million, and deferred financing charges paid of \$2.4 million.
+The net cash provided by financing activities for fiscal 2011 primarily results from notes payable proceeds of \$64.2 million, of which \$59.5 million related to the acquisition of senior living communities by the Company, with the remaining \$4.7 million related to insurance premium financing and \$0.8 million resulted from proceeds and excess tax benefits from the issuance of common stock offset by repayments of notes payable of \$6.7 million, payments on capital lease and financing obligations of \$0.1 million, additions to restricted cash of \$2.8 million, and deferred financing charges paid of \$1.0 million.
+For fiscal 2010, the net cash used in financing activities primarily resulted from net repayments of notes payable of \$6.5 million and additions to restricted cash of \$4.2 million offset by \$2.0 million in lease incentives from the Signature Transaction, an increase in capital lease and financing obligations of \$0.2 million, and proceeds and excess tax benefits from the issuance of common stock of \$0.5 million.